 b) Change the number of records in your file (actually, a COPY of your file) as follows:

 1. Save the new file that contains all the records you want to import (the one with the new fields in it) and move it into your ACL project folder.

 2. Make a copy of the new file (don’t change the file name) and save it somewhere else, outside of your ACL project folder.
 You’ll need it later.

-3. Open the new file (the one with the new fields in it that resides in your ACL project folder) with Exel or Wordpad or whatever program you want to edit the file with.
+3. Open the new file (the one with the new fields in it that resides in your ACL project folder) with Exel or Wordpad or whatever program with which you want to edit the file.

 4. Delete all but the first 25 records (remember, you have a full copy saved somewhere else).